Your Ultimate Guide to Japanese Game Localization in 2022

 For example, 消しゴム (Rōmaji: keshigomu), which means “eraser,” is written in kanji, hiragana, and two katakana characters.
 It is complicated for any foreign investors.

-For more information about the localization tips of Japan and other Asian languages, don’t hesitate to download our free white paper “Insightful Tips for Localization into Asian Languages” .
-The detailed white paper with 56 pages will assist you in any upcoming Asian expanding plan.
+For more tips on Japanese game localization or for other projects in other Asian languages, don’t hesitate to download our free White Paper “Insightful Tips for Localization into Asian Languages”.
+Our detailed resource with 56 pages will assist you in any upcoming Asian expanding plan.

 #1.
 Be careful with your tone of voice

-Japan has many politeness levels, which cause confusion for foreigners.
+Japan has many politeness levels, which causes confusion for foreigners.
 People have numerous ways to express themselves based on social status and relationships.

 On the other hand, the English source language is typically casual, making a direct translation for the Japanese market infeasible because the text would be too abrupt.
 In Japanese, an imperative form is overly assertive and may convey the wrong impression.

 When translating into Japanese, the text must be prepared in advance.
-To translate correctly in Japanese, strict gender-related guidelines are required.
+To translate correctly into Japanese, strict gender-related guidelines are required.